-- 8.2 The main risk with any investment lies with the ability to ensure the value of the original investment is maintained and safeguarded through securing an ongoing income stream. - 8.3 For direct property, measures can be taken through, for example, ensuring that the tenant is of good covenant and is financially secure. - 8.4 If the tenant defaults, then whilst there are procedures to recover the rent, this is not guaranteed and can be time consuming and costly. - 8.5 There are also issues with voids (periods of time when the investment is not income producing but the asset is incurring costs such as insurance, security, business rates, repairs etc.). - 8.6 The ability to attract tenants of sufficient quality/sound covenant will also be affected by the macro-economic situation and more regional/location factors. - 8.7 Continuing to hold an element of the portfolio in treasury management investments helps to mitigate against these risks although there will always be a dependency on the overall economic situation, including specifically the prevailing interest rate.
+- 9.2 The main risk with any investment lies with the ability to ensure the value of the original investment is maintained and safeguarded through securing an ongoing income stream. - 9.3 For direct property, measures can be taken through, for example, ensuring that the tenant is of good covenant and is financially secure. - 9.4 If the tenant defaults, then whilst there are procedures to recover the rent, this is not guaranteed and can be time consuming and costly. - 9.5 There are also issues with voids (periods of time when the investment is not income producing but the asset is incurring costs such as insurance, security, business rates, repairs etc.). - 9.6 The ability to attract tenants of sufficient quality/sound covenant will also be affected by the macro-economic situation and more regional/location factors. - 9.7 Continuing to hold an element of the portfolio in treasury management investments helps to mitigate these risks although there will always be a dependency on the overall economic situation.